Much of what we love about cats is there because they are killers. It’s a fact that most people prefer to gloss over.

 No wonder she needs some recovery time.

-Meanwhile, in the Himalayas, life’s a struggle for everybody:
+Meanwhile, in the high country, life’s a struggle for everybody:

 Featured image: Persian leopard by Felix Broennimann at Pixabay.
 Public domain.